-These include courses in Humanities, Communication, Math or Natural Science, Writing and Social Sciences.
+These include courses in Humanities, Communication, Math or Natural Science, Writing, and Social Sciences.

-ESSENTIAL LEARNING OUTCOMES FOR GRADUATES
+INSTITUTIONAL LEARNING OUTCOMES FOR GRADUATES

-The Essential Learning Outcomes (ELOs) are a comprehensive set of learning goals that are fostered and developed across a student's entire educational experience.
+The College has established Institutional Learning Outcomes (ILO) to measure student achievement on missionappropriate student outcomes.
+These outcomes are a comprehensive set of learning goals that are fostered and developed across a student's entire educational experience.
 They reflect the knowledge, skills, and competencies needed to meet the challenges of an ever-changing and complex world.
-The following are essential learning outcomes and definitions:
+The ILOs are embedded in the select general education courses.
+The following are KVCC's institutional learning outcomes:

-1. Problem Solving
+1. Writing